codedread/bitjs/README.md

 yarn add @codedread/bitjs
 ```

-### Using in Node
+### CommonJS/ESM in Node

 This module is an ES Module, which should work as expected in other projects using ES Modules.
-However, if you are using a project that uses CommonJs modules, it's a little tricker to use.
-One
+However, if you are using CommonJS modules, it's a little trickier to use.
+One example of this is
-example of this is if a TypeScript project compiles to CommonJS, it will try to turn imports into
+if a TypeScript project compiles to CommonJS, it will try to turn imports into require() statements,
-require() statements, which will break.
-The fix for this (unfortunately) is to update your
+which will break.
+The fix for this (unfortunately) is to update your tsconfig.json:
-tsconfig.json:

 ```json
  "moduleResolution": "Node16",